 One type of pain you may encounter is a pelvic girdle pain pregnancy.
-Pregnancy-related Pelvic Girdle Pain (PrPGP) is used to describe a group of symptoms some women experience when pelvic joints become stiff or move unevenly during pregnancy.
+Pregnancy related Pelvic Girdle Pain (PrPGP) is used to describe pain and discomfort some women experience in their pelvis during, and even after pregnancy.

 This form of pelvic pain can affect 20% of expectant mothers.

 We will take a look at how and why this happens below, and explore ways to find pain relief from this condition.

 Pregnancy-Related Pelvic Girdle Pain (PrPGP): How and Why it Happens